storj-archived/tardigrade.io/content/connectors/partners/partner37.md

 ---
-name : "Restic"
+name : "Backup for Restic (tech preview)"
-description: ""
+description: "Backup and instance using Restic"
 added: 3/19/20
 updated: 3/19/20
 new: true